DCC-EX/dcc-ex.github.io/docs/ex-commandstation/accessories/turnouts/overview.rst

 What is a turnout or point?
 ===========================

-.. index:: turnout, point

-To go back to basics, a :term:`turnout<Turnout>` or :term:`point<Point>` on either a real or model railway allows a train to move from one track to another.
+To go back to basics, a turnout or point on either a real or model railway allows a train to move from one track to another.

 When moving in to the land of digital control for model railways, there needs to be a way to control turnouts or points electronically and, where desired, via automation.